Nottingham (Tollerton) Airport

 Nottingham City Aerodrome has a CAA Ordinary Licence (Number P491) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Truman Aviation Limited).

-In March 2025, Vistry Group, who had recently acquired the site, served a three-month notice to quit as airfield-operator Truman Aviation with a last-date of 6 June.
-This notice to quit has expired and the airport continues to operate to rotary traffic.
+In March 2025, Vistry Group, who had recently acquired the site, served a three-month notice to quit on airfield-operator Truman Aviation with a last-date of 6 June.
+After notice to quit expired the airport continues to operate to rotary traffic.

 History

 On 27 July 1929 Nottingham (Tollerton) Airport became Britain's second licensed municipal aerodrome and the first to have a permanent site (Manchester's short-lived Wythenshawe aerodrome had the first such licence from April 1929 but was replaced by Barton Aerodrome in early 1930).
 Initially leased to National Flying Services Ltd who built a clubhouse and the first hangar in early 1930, the aerodrome was officially opened by Director of Civil Aviation Sir Sefton Brancker on 19 June 1930.

 The Nottingham Flying Club moved in from nearby Hucknall in September 1931 but National Flying Services vacated the site in 1934.

 During the Second World War, the aerodrome was requisitioned by the Air Ministry for RAF use and was known as RAF Tollerton. and acted as a relief landing ground for the Polish Training School based at RAF Newton for the Polish Air Force and, based in a large factory hangar built at the aerodrome in 1938, Field Aircraft Services Ltd carried out major overhauls, repairs, modifications on various RAF bomber and transport aircraft, particularly Avro Lancasters.
 Three hard runways were constructed in early 1941 and additional hangars including a rare Ministry of Aircraft Production 'R' type hangar, a second Bellman hangar and other RAF buildings were added too.
-18 airfield defences were also provided in 1940–41, including pillboxes.
+Defences against ground attack were improved by the addition of eighteen brick-and-concrete pillboxes.

 Post-war, the airfield returned to civilian use including a short-lived period as a commercial airport, with Blue Line Airways and Trent Valley Aviation operating from there from 1946 until 1948, when its aircraft passed on to British Eagle.
 Since 1948 Tollerton has accommodated only private light aircraft and more recently helicopters.
 Derek Truman of Truman Aviation organised popular annual airshows from 1967 to 1980 and the airport hosted three prestigious King's Cup Air Races in 1967, 1968 and 1970.

 A purpose-built control tower was built in 1967 and is still in use today, but before this, the only air traffic control facilities were an RAF flying control caravan which had departed when the RAF moved out in 1956.

 The 227 acre airport was purchased in December 2006 from Nottingham City Council, by a consortium called Nottingham City Airport plc., and a programme of improvements was promised.
 Most of the remaining 1930s and 1940s hangars and other older buildings gradually became disused and were demolished particularly in the last 15–20 years.